Lajos Szűcs (politician): Political career

 He founded the Ócsa branch of Fidesz with Attila Buza, mayor of Ócsa in November 1993.
 He was elected to both the party's county and National Board.
 In the 1998 parliamentary election, he was again head of campaign and became his personal assistant when Buza had secured a seat in Parliament.
 In the 1998 local elections, he was elected to the General Assembly of Pest County.

 He was elected MP in the by-election held on 13 April 2001 succeeding Attila Buza, who died in a car accident.
 Szűcs served in the Committee on Health and Social Affairs and Immunity, Incompatibility and Mandate Committee.
 He was elected incumbent MP in the 2002 election, representing Dabas.
 He had been on the Committee on Social and Family Affairs since May 2002.
 He was elected to the local assembly in Ócsa in the October 2002 local elections.
 He was appointed one of the recorders of the National Assembly in October 2004.
 In the parliamentary election held in 2006, he was elected MP for Dabas. he was elected member of the Committee on Immunity, Incompatibility and Mandate on 30 May 2006.
 He served as President of the General Assembly of Pest County between 2006 and 2010.
 He was elected MP for the fourth time in the 2010 parliamentary election.
 He was a member of the Municipal and Regional Development Committee from 2010 to 2014.
-Szűcs was re-elected MP for Vecsés in 2014 and 2018.
+Szűcs was re-elected MP for Pest County 7th constituency (Vecsés) in 2014 and 2018.
 He is a member of the Legislative Committee and vice-chairman of the Committee on Budgets since 2014.

 Non-political career

 On 29 January 2011 he was elected President of the Hungarian Tennis Association.
 On 22 September 2012 he was re-elected.
 After 4 years, he was confirmed in his position on 10 December 2016.
 In 2018 the Hungarian taxation authority started investigation against the Federation.
 In May 2020 the Federation had a deficit of 3.5 billion HUF (10.8 million USD), the whole presidency resigned, except Szűcs and vice president Zsolt Bohács.
 On 27 July 2020 the Federation elected János Lázár for new president.

+Szűcs also served as President of the Hungarian National Fishing Association (MOHOSZ) between 2014 and 2026.